EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

   |    ^^^ help: you can use a raw identifier to stay compatible: `r#gen`
   |
   = warning: this is accepted in the current edition (Rust 2015) but is a hard error in Rust 2024!
-  = note: for more information, see issue #49716 <https://github.com/rust-lang/rust/issues/49716>
+  = note: for more information, see <https://doc.rust-lang.org/nightly/edition-guide/rust-2024/gen-keyword.html>
 note: the lint level is defined here
  --> lint_example.rs:1:9
   |